 Figuring out how much life insurance you need is a personal process.
-To come up with how much life insurance you require, you have to take into account your personal finances and debts, as well as your lifestyle and goals.
-Fortunately, it’s easier than ever to evaluate how much life insurance you need by using online life insurance coverage calculators.
+You have to take into account your personal finances and debts, as well as your lifestyle and goals.
+Fortunately, it’s easier than ever to evaluate how much life insurance you need—we have an online life insurance coverage calculator for that!

-You have decided that you need to buy a life insurance policy, and now wondering, just how much life insurance do I need?
-Determining the amount of life Insurance coverage one needs involves analysis into one’s finances and current lifestyle expenses.
+So, you have decided that you need to buy a life insurance policy.
+Now you’re wondering, how much life insurance do I actually need?
+To find this out, you’ll need to take a deeper look into your finances and expenses.

-It’s natural to think that with a multi-million dollar term life insurance policy, if you die, at least your family will never have to worry about money for the rest of their lives.
-So choosing a life insurance coverage amount should be a no-brainer right?
+You might think of going with a multimillion-dollar term life insurance policy.
+With millions, at least your family will never have to worry about money for the rest of their lives.
+Choosing a life insurance coverage amount should be a no-brainer right?
 The higher, the better!

-While that’s a wonderful sentiment and an admirable goal, it’s frankly, not that realistic for most people to own such a large life insurance policy.
-The higher your death benefit (the payout when you die), the more expensive your premiums become.
-If you can’t afford to pay for your policy, your dependents will receive nothing should you end up having to cancel it.
+Well… frankly, it’s not that realistic for most people to own such a large life insurance policy.
+The higher your death benefit payout, the more expensive your premiums become.
+If you can’t afford to pay for your policy and you have to cancel it, your family will receive nothing.

-On the flip side of that coin, you don’t want to pick too little life insurance coverage and 20 years down the road, should you die unexpectedly, your dependents might end up receiving just enough to cover your funeral expenses.
-Our survey for Life Insurance Trends for 2019 has shown that Canadians are underinsured.
+On the flip side, you don’t want to pick too little coverage.
+In that case, your dependents will only receive enough to cover your funeral expenses.
+Our survey for Life Insurance Trends has shown that Canadians are underinsured.

-It’s quite the conundrum.
+It’s quite a conundrum.
 So, really, how much life insurance coverage should you get?

-How to determine how much life insurance you need
+How do I determine how much life insurance I need?

 But wait, hold on!
-Before you close your browser, there’s good news.
-Our life insurance needs calculator that can help you do all of that in a matter of minutes.
-We focus on a few key areas of your finances to keep things simple; with a little bit of math, we’re able to paint an accurate picture of the life insurance coverage amount you’d need.
+Before you close your browser to go find a calculator, we have one right here!
+Our life insurance needs calculator can help determine your needs in a matter of minutes.
+We focus on a few key areas of your finances to keep things simple.

 How much life insurance do you need to cover your debt?